ptfarre2019/running-elasticsearch-fun-profit/006-operating-daily/006-operating-daily.md

 ### Mass optimize, indexes with the most deleted docs first

-Lucene, which powers Elasticsearch has a specific behavior when it comes to delete or update documents.
-Instead of actually deleting or overwriting the data, if flags it as deleted and write a new one.
+Lucene, which powers Elasticsearch, has a specific behavior when it comes to delete or update documents.
+Instead of actually deleting or overwriting the data, it flags it as deleted and write a new one.
 The only way to get rid of a deleted document is to run an *optimize* on your indexes.

 This snippet sorts your existing indexes by the number of deleted documents before it runs the optimize.